magore/hp85disk/README.md

     * See the notes about usings a **PRM-85** to add the required ROMS
   * Copy the [amigo.cfg](sdcard/amigo.cfg) to the SD card and rename it to [hpdisk.cfg](sdcard/hpdisk.cfg)
     * This is an AMIGO drive only configuration
-    * The default amigo.cfg file defines four AMIGO drives to go
+    * The default amigo.cfg file defines four AMIGO drives ready to go

 #### HP85B users SD card setup
   * You needs the EMS rom for SS80 drives